lukassobotik/lukassobotik/README.md

 You can find me [**here**](https://lukassobotik.dev).

 [**This**](https://github.com/stars/lukassobotik/lists/long-term-support) is a list of repositories for which I would like to offer long-term maintenance.
-If you encounter any bugs, please let me know about them by opening an issue in any of the [**LTS repositories**](https://github.com/stars/lukassobotik/lists/long-term-support).
+If you come across any issues, please report them by opening an issue in the respective repositories.
 I would be really grateful for that because I could fix them as soon as possible.

 You can find the list of repositories that I am actively working on [**here**](https://github.com/stars/lukassobotik/lists/active-development).